 Just as the name suggests, you have peers lending to peers.

-The three most popular websites for peer lending are Sofi, Prosper and Lending Club.
+The two most popular websites for P2P lending are Prosper and Lending Club.

 - Home improvements